 A Colles fracture is a particular type of broken wrist which involves a break of the radius or forearm bone on the thumb side of the wrist.
 Deformity, severe pain and swelling would indicate this type of fracture, which is most often caused by a fall.
 Medical help is needed immediately to repair this wrist injury.

-To be diagnosed as a Colles fracture the break in the bone has to be a transverse fracture within 1 inch of the wrist joint, with a fractured fragment of bone being displaced upwards.
-Other common wrist fractures are a Scaphoid fracture and a Hook of hamate fracture.
+- To be diagnosed as a Colles fracture the break in the bone has to be a transverse fracture within 1 inch of the wrist joint, with a fractured fragment of bone being displaced upwards.

 Colles Fracture Surgery

 The treatment of a Colles fracture depends on the extent of the injury.
 A straightforward fracture with no displacement will simply require casting to immobilise the bones until they are healed.
 This is usually around 6 weeks.
 A splint may be used for the first few days to allow the swelling to go down before the cast is applied.
 Where there is minor displacement, a closed reduction may be performed, which is where the Doctor manipulates the arm until the bones align, before the cast is applied.

 In more complicated cases where the bones are considerably displaced, or the fragment is in two or more pieces surgery may be required.
 The surgeon will realign the fragments and use pins or wires to hold them in place.
 The arm is then splinted for a few days to allow swelling to settle before being put in a plaster cast.

 Once the cast is removed, physical therapy should be undertaken to regain full movement and strength in the wrist.
 This will involve mobility exercises and exercises to strengthen the wrist such as using hand putty.